-- Free webinars on wills and personal planning are available in October and November.
+- A free webinar on wills and personal planning is available on October 4, 2022.

 - Plan Institute works to improve the lives of people with disabilities by collaborating on community-based projects, offering a suite of learning initiatives, and advocating for policy reform.

 - Wills, Trusts, and Estate Planning workshops are available throughout the year for $25 per person.

 Seniors First BC

 - Seniors First BC works to protect the legal rights of older adults, increase access to justice, inform the public about elder abuse and provide supportive programs for those older adults who have been abused.

 - They will host an Advanced Planning Webinar on October 4, 2022 at 1pm.

 Also available is CLBC’s Wills & Personal Planning Resources page which provides information primarily directed at the legal community.

 Stay up to date with the latest in public legal education and information in British Columbia.
 Enter your email address to subscribe to this blog.